Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 We used the reference transcriptome assembled in the repository [2023-amblyomma-americanum-txome-assembly](https://github.com/Arcadia-Science/2023-amblyomma-americanum-txome-assembly/) to quantify read counts.
 Salmon produces transcript counts however differential expression results are more accurate when gene counts, not transcript counts, are compared.
 The most common way to summarize transcript counts to gene counts is to use a transcript to gene mapping file.
-The R packate `tximport` uses a `tx2gene` file to sum the counts for all transcripts that encode the same gene and to report the gene-level counts.
+The R package `tximport` uses a `tx2gene` file to sum the counts for all transcripts that encode the same gene and to report the gene-level counts.
 To generate a transcript -> gene map (`tx2gene` file) for gene-level quantification, we first mapped the reference transcripts back to the genome using uLTRA.
 Then, we assigned a gene name to a transcript when it overlapped part of the genes interval as annotated in the reference GFF3 annotation file produced in the repository [2023-amblyomma-annotation](https://github.com/Arcadia-Science/2023-amblyomma-annotation).
 This step is performed by the script [assign_mapped_transcripts_to_gene_by_gtf_overlap.py](./scripts/assign_mapped_transcripts_to_gene_by_gtf_overlap.py).